bimapopo345/bimapopo345/README.md

     📚: "I read tech blogs during breakfast",
     🎵: "Lo-fi music = productivity boost",
     🍕: "Pizza is my debugging fuel",
-    🚀: "I dream in JavaScript and wake up in Python" };
+    🚀: "I dream in JavaScript and wake up in Python", 🇯🇵: "I can code while thinking in Japanese (N3/N4 certified)", 🐳: "Docker containers are my digital LEGO blocks", ☁️: "AWS is my playground for cloud experiments", 🕷️: "Web scraping is like digital archaeology to me" };

 console.log("Ready to code and collaborate! 🚀");